ml-struct-bio/cryodrgn/docs/pages/empiar_tutorial.md

 #### (Additional Functionality) Writing a new .star file

-- The selected particles can be converted to a .star file using `cryodrgn write_starfile`.
+- The selected particles can be converted to a .star file using `cryodrgn_utils write_star`.
 See Section 8.3 for more details on this script.

 #### (Additional Functionality) Extracting a new particle stack